 Several strategies are employed to meet this goal including encouraging participation in academic year workshops in key "gatekeeper" courses, assistance with admission to graduate schools (GRE workshops, application help, fee waivers, etc.) and funds to attend research conferences.
 The capstone activity is an independent research experience with a faculty member at CSUF for which the students can receive a scholarship and/or course credit.

-At CSUF there are three different classifications within LSAMP: Summer/Fall Research Student, Academic Year Research Student and Participant.
-The academic year for LSAMP begins June 1st and closes May 31st of the following year.
-LSAMP students (all three classifications need to reapply on an annual basis).
+At CSUF there are three different classifications within LSAMP: Summer Research Student, Academic Year Research Student, and Participant.
+The academic year for LSAMP begins September 1st and closes August 31st of the following year.
 Applications for participants are accepted year round.
 Due dates for summer/fall and academic year vary.
-Please refer to theapplication page for specific due dates.
+Please refer to the application page for specific due dates.
 The following classifications are defined below: